sanikalunawat/SuppliChain/README.md

 - **Ethereum**: A decentralized blockchain platform that serves as the underlying infrastructure for the smart contracts.
 - **Solidity**: The programming language used to write smart contracts deployed on the Ethereum blockchain.
 - **Hardhat**: A development environment for Ethereum that helps with testing, deployment, and debugging of Solidity contracts.
 - **Remix IDE**: An online integrated development environment used for writing, testing, and deploying smart contracts.
-The contract is deployed at address `0xD09d5Aa3018498d70d148eE8f87ba14256C46389`.

 ### Frontend:
 - **Vite+React**: A JavaScript library for building user interfaces.
 React is used for creating the frontend of the DApp.